Advanced Placement

 Getting a 5 is possible if you have the right support in your high school, but that’s rarely the case.

-Here at Wiingy, we work with vetted AP Environment Science tutors with demonstrated expertise and experience in helping students score a 5 on AP exams
+Here at Wiingy, we work with vetted AP Environment Science tutors with demonstrated expertise and experience in helping students score a 5 on AP exams.

-Unlike tutor marketplaces, every Wiingy tutor is screened individually and undergoes a comprehensive assessment.
 Less than 3% of applicants are selected to become tutors on Wiingy’s platform, ensuring tutors are highly qualified and experienced in teaching AP courses.

-Our tutors will work with you 1-on-1 to master the content and skills you need to succeed.
 Experienced tutors can provide you with curriculum-specific guides and practice questions and familiarize you with the exam format to help you ace the test.

 We know that sometimes you don’t want to pay for private tutoring because it is too expensive.
 It’s common to see tutoring costs between $100 to $150 per hour.
-Wiingy’s rates are very affordable, starting from just $28 per hour, much lower than the average AP tutoring offered by other platforms.

 One more advantage of studying with us is that we don’t require you to sign up for any packages or yearly subscriptions.
-You can sign up for as little as a single lesson and add more lessons as per your requirements.
+You can sign up for as little as one lesson and add more lessons as per your requirements.

-While we try to match you with the perfect tutor as per your needs, we know that sometimes even the best tutors might not be the right fit for you.
-That’s why we offer you the Perfect Match Guarantee, which means that if you are not satisfied with your tutor for any reason, you can request a free replacement at any time
+That’s why we offer you the Perfect Match Guarantee, which means that if you are not satisfied with your tutor for any reason, you can request a free replacement at any time.

 Sign up with Wiingy AP Environment Science Tutoring today and achieve your goal of scoring a 5 on your AP Test!